Galadon123/lambda-function/Pulumi.md

                                        ]
                                    }""")

-# Create a Lambda function with a Docker image
+# Create a Lambda function with a Docker image and launch it in the private subnet
 lambda_function = aws.lambda_.Function("my-lambda-function",
                                        function_name="my-lambda-function",
                                        package_type="Image",